 What is a laboratory?

 A laboratory is a place that has controlled conditions in which scientific research, experiments, and measurement may be carried out.
-Scientific laboratories can be found in schools and universities, in industry, in government facilities, and even aboard ships and spacecraft, such as the one shown in Figure below.
+Scientific laboratories can be found in schools and universities, in industries, in government facilities, and even aboard ships and spacecraft, such as the one shown in Figure below.

 Because of the different areas of science, there are many different types of science labs that each include different scientific equipment.
 For example, a physics lab might contain a particle accelerator, in which the particles that make up atoms are studied.
 A chemistry or biology lab most likely contains a fume hood where substances with poisonous fumes can be worked.
 A particle accelerator and a fume hood are both shown in Figure below.
-Despite the great differences among labs, some features are common in them.
+Despite the great differences among labs, some features are common among them.

-Most labs have workbenches or countertops at which the scientist may sit or stand to do work comfortably.
+Most labs have workbenches or counter tops at which the scientist may sit or stand to do work comfortably.
 This is important because scientists can spend all day working in the lab.
 A scientist usually records an experiment's progress in a lab notebook, but modern labs almost always contain a computer for data collection and analysis.
-In many labs computers are also used for lab simulations (modeling or imitating an experiment or a natural process), and for presenting results in the form of graphs or tables.
+In many lab's computers are also used for lab simulations (modeling or imitating an experiment or a natural process), and for presenting results in the form of graphs or tables.

 View http://www.nasa.gov/centers/dryden/aircraft/DC-8/index.html to read about a flying DC-8 laboratory.

-Equipment commonly found in biology labs include microscopes, weighing scales or balances, water baths, glassware (such as test tubes, flasks, and beakers), Bunsen burners, pipettes shown in Figure below, chemical reagents, and equipment such as centrifuges and PCR machines.
+Equipment commonly found in biology labs includes microscopes, weighing scales or balances, water baths, glassware (such as test tubes, flasks, and beakers), Bunsen burners, pipettes shown in Figure below, chemical reagents, and equipment such as centrifuges and PCR machines.

 Microscopes are instruments used to view objects that are too small to be seen by the naked eye.
 Optical microscopes, such as the one shown in Figure below, use visible light and lenses to magnify objects.
 They are the simplest and most widely used type of microscopes.
-Compound microscopes are optical microscopes which have a series of lenses, the ocular lens (in the eyepiece) and the objective lenses (close to the sample).
-These microscopes have uses in many fields of science, particularly biology and geology.
+Compound microscopes are optical microscopes which have a series of lenses: the ocular lens (in the eyepiece) and the objective lenses (close to the sample).
+These microscopes have uses in many fields of science-- particularly biology and geology.
 The scientist in Figure below is looking through a stereo microscope (notice the two lenses).
 This type of microscope uses the two lenses to produce a three-dimensional visualization of the sample being examined.